daniel-molina/visualequation/HACKING.md

 ##### yank-pop (M-y)
 Rotate  the kill ring, and yank the new top.
 Only works follow‐ ing yank or yank-pop.
+##### yank-nth-arg (M-C-y)
+Insert the first non-VOID 1-ulevel usubeq of usupeq.
+With an argument n, insert the nth non-VOID 1-ulevel usubeq of usupeq.
+If it is 0, insert the lop of usupeq with empty pars.
+If it is negative, insert the nth non-VOID 1-ulevel usubeq starting from the end and without counting the last non-void 1-ulevel usubeq.

+> **Note**: To insert the last 1-ulevel usubeq it is possible to use
+> yank-last-arg (see below).
+##### yank-last-arg (M-.)
+Insert the last non-VOID 1-ulevel usubeq of usupeq.
+With a numeric argument it is equivalent to yank-nth-arg.
+Successive calls to yank-last-arg consider usupeqs of higher level.
+A negative numeric argument provided to successive calls invert the nesting direction.
+It is, first negative argument provided will result in using the (N-1)-ulevel usupeq instead of the (N+1)-ulevel usupeq.
+Next time that a numerical argument is passed the (M+1)-ulevel usupeq is considered instead of the (M-1)-ulevel usupeq.
+If no supeqs are available in requested direction, previous insertion is not modified.

 #### Completing
 WIP!!!